gvwilson/thirdbit/_posts/2023/2023-04-25-the-pergola.md

 and if so,
 for how long?

-Time to make a cup of tea.
+Time to make another cup of tea.
 If you came in peace, be welcome;
 if not, be damned with you.